-A Park Slope Food Co-op regular, Patrick Stewart is a fixture in the neighborhood.
+The Brits love Brooklyn, it seems.
+A Park Slope Food Coop regular, Patrick Stewart is a fixture in the neighborhood.
 He’s been living in the same Central Slope apartment for years.

 Peter Sarsgaard and Maggie Gyllenhaal: Park Slope

 Peter Sarsgaard and Maggie Gyllenhaal purchased a sprawling North Slope brownstone for a pretty $1.91 million in 2006.
 The couple made their home there for over 12 years, lovingly renovating the place and filling it with style and flair.
-In 2019, however, they put the home on the market for $4.599 million.
-It sold in June 2019 for $4 million.
+In 2019, however, they put the home on the market for $4.599 million, and it quickly sold in June 2019 for $4 million.
 Although Gyllenhaal and Sarsgaard have parted ways with this brownstone gem, we can’t imagine the artsy duo has strayed far from Brooklyn.

 Michelle Williams: Prospect Park South and Brooklyn Heights

 Michelle Williams knows a good Brooklyn property when she sees one.
 Early on the 718 scene, Williams and the late Heath Ledger owned an enormous townhouse on the corner of Dean and Hoyt way before Ethan Hawke made his debut in the neighborhood.
-In 2015, Williams purchased a stunning Victorian mansion in Prospect Park South.
-But she also purchased a Brooklyn Heights townhome in 2019.
-It’s safe to say she has a fair share of great Brooklyn property in her portfolio.
+In 2015, Williams purchased a stunning Victorian mansion in Prospect Park South, and later purchased a Brooklyn Heights townhome in 2019.
+It’s safe to say she has a fair share of Brooklyn properties in her portfolio.